-Here at Papua Explorers, an eco lodge in Raja Ampat, we believe that divers and snorkelers are amongst the lucky ones; we get to experience first hand the extraordinary beauty of the underwater world.
-It is also our belief that as divers, we have a duty of care to do what we can to conserve the areas in which we dive, and be ambassadors for healthy marine ecosystems the world over.
+Here at Papua Explorers, an eco lodge in Raja Ampat, we believe that divers and snorkelers are amongst the lucky ones.
+We get to experience firsthand the extraordinary beauty of the underwater world.
+It is also our belief that as divers, we have a duty of care to do what we can to conserve the areas in which we dive.
+Accordingly, we see ourselves as ambassadors for healthy marine ecosystems the world over.
 You can help with that by supporting our Raja Ampat eco tourism practices during your stay at Papua Explorers.

-In order to do our part in minimizing our impact on the area, we participate in a number of eco friendly practices.
-These small practices contribute to a much greater outcome: the health and longevity of not only our home reef, but the wider reef systems within Raja Ampat.
-We hope that through these efforts, we can help to ensure pristine coral reefs in the area, and spectacular diving for all of our guests for many years to come.
+In order to do our part in minimizing our impact on Raja Ampat, we participate in a number of eco tourism practices.
+These small practices contribute to a much greater outcome.
+The health and longevity of not only our home reef, but the wider reef systems within Raja Ampat.
+We hope that through these efforts, we can help to ensure pristine coral reefs in the area.
+Consequently, we can provide spectacular diving for all of our guests for many years to come.

-We invite our guests to support us in our eco-friendly practice by following the simple recommendations outlined below.
+We invite our guests to support us in our Raja Ampat eco tourism practices by following the simple recommendations outlined below.

 Please be mindful of using non eco-friendly products (shampoo, conditioner, facewash etc) in showers and washbasins.
 These chemical pollutants cause eutrophication; the creation of an environment that favors algal growth over coral growth, ultimately causing the degradation of coral reefs.
-As an alternative, each water bungalow in our Raja Ampat eco lodge is supplied with environmentally friendly soap and all purpose shampoo/bodywash.
+As an alternative, each water bungalow in our Raja Ampat eco lodge is supplied with environmentally friendly soap as well as shampoo/bodywash.

 Sadly, much of the world’s plastic waste ends up in our waterways, and at this point there is not a single ocean or sea in the world that does not contain micro-plastics.
 Additionally, batteries – as useful as they are – are a toxic form of marine pollution.
 At Papua Explorers, all of our waste is removed from the island and taken to our nearest small city; Waisai.
 However, throughout Indonesia waste management systems are poor, and in Waisai this waste ends up as landfill.

 Therefore we ask that where possible our guests take their plastic waste and used batteries with them when they leave.
 This helps to minimize the risk of localized waste production and pollution.
 It is better to dispose them in your home country, where efficient recycling and waste management systems are available.

 Many of our guests are kind enough to bring along with them donations for our local village, Yenwaupnor.
-We (and the people from the village!) are very grateful for this generous practice, but ask that our guests please ensure any plastic packaging is removed first, and (for a number of reasons) that candies, particularly those that are individually wrapped, are not distributed to the village children.
+We (and the people from the village!) are very grateful for this generous practice.
+However, we ask that our guests please ensure any plastic packaging is removed first.
+Further that candies (for a number of reasons), particularly those that are individually wrapped, are not distributed to the village children.

 Our resort relies on water from a natural well, and this water is a precious and finite resource that we need to manage carefully.
-To assist us in this management, we ask our guests to please re-use towels (these will be replaced every 2 days).
+To assist us in this management, we ask our guests to please re-use towels (we will replace them every 2 days).
 Should you require fresh towels at any time, please leave used towels on the floor and our housekeeping staff will replace them.
 The laundry in our Raja Ampat eco lodge uses environmentally friendly laundry detergent.